xplosionmind/old.tommi.space/_notes/public/Website development.md

 ## Done

+- ✅ 2021-10-30 Month translation in Italian pages
 - Join [weird-wide-webring](https://weirdwidewebring.net/ 'Weird Wide Webring') ✅ 2021-09-26
 - Add a “**Looking for help**” page where are listed all the things (tagged `help`) for which I would love to receive assistance and thoughts ✅ 2021-05-25
 - Add [`this page was designed to last`](https://jeffhuang.com/designed_to_last/) - ✅ 2021.05.20